costavale/BlueCarbon/README.md

 #### Arguments

-- `data` dataframe with the following columns "ID"	"cm"	"weight"	"LOI"	"c_org"
+- `data` data.frame with the following columns "ID"	"cm"	"weight"	"LOI"	"c_org"

 - `tube_length` lenght in cm of the sampler,
 - `core_in` lenght in cm of the part of the sampler left outside of the sediment (from the inside of the sampler),